amuesing/sifters/README.md

+Iannis Xenakis thought of using an 'out of time' logic object at a point of genisis for music composition.
+The sieve is way of ordering

 My objective in composing Sifters is to develop tools which serve to portray nature in its function, and not in its form (cage).
 Namely by harnessing the power of ordered chaos, and especially to the extreme degree allowed by digital computing,